Stigmella crataegella: Life cycle

 The cocoon is reddish-brown and spun either on or below the surface.

 Distribution

 The moth is found from Fennoscandia to the Iberian Peninsula, Italy and Macedonia, and from Ireland to Poland and Romania.

 Etymology

-Stigmella crataegella was originally named Nepticula crataegella by Josef Wilhelm Klimeschin in 1936, from a specimen found in the Tyrol, Austria.
+Stigmella crataegella was originally named Nepticula crataegella by Josef Wilhelm Klimesch in 1936, from a specimen found in the Tyrol, Austria.
 Nepticula, refers to a grand daughter, the smallest member of a family (i.e. the small size of the moth), while crataegella refers to the genus of the food plant.
-The genus Stigmella – ″stigma″, refers to the conspicious (or occasionally metallic) small dot or a brand fascia on the forewing of many of the Stigmella species, or possibly the small size of the moths.
+The genus Stigmella – ″stigma″, refers to the conspicuous (or occasionally metallic) small dot or a brand fascia on the forewing of many of the Stigmella species, or possibly the small size of the moths.